 Université Clermont Auvergne

 Université Clermont Auvergne is the coordinator of ClerVolc for legal and administrative purposes.
 It has nine constituent units: five faculties, two schools of engineering, one university institute of technology, and one university institute for teacher training.
 It also has four doctoral schools, and 31 research laboratories.
 It includes 15,000 students, about 950 full-time faculty members and 620 technical and administrative staff.
 The university offers a wide range of academic and professionally oriented degree courses, with 40 majors at the bachelors level, 60 majors at the masters level, and 30 majors at the doctoral level in Science and Technology, Human and Social Sciences, Arts, Languages and Literature, International Business, and Sports Science.
 Postgraduate research is organized through four doctoral schools, which currently have about 600 PhD students in Fundamental Sciences, Engineering Sciences, Arts, Human and Social Sciences and Life and Health Sciences.
-Blaise Pascal University is a member of the PRES Clermont-Université, a public institution for scientific cooperation comprising academic institutions charged with teaching and research in the Auvergne Region.
-The ClerVolc project brings together multiple laboratories of the university in the fundamental sciences (Earth sciences, mathematics, particle physics, physical meteorology), engineering sciences and social sciences.
+The ClerVolc project brings together five laboratories of the university in the fundamental sciences (Earth sciences, mathematics, computing, particle physics, physical meteorology) and the Clermont-Ferrand Earth Physics Observatory.

 Web site: http://www.uca.fr